 More details at www.endlessshelf.org

-GlobalPlatform is a member driven association with cross-industry representation from all world continents.
-Its members contribute to technical committees and market-led task forces.
+As a non-profit, member-driven association, GlobalPlatform has cross-market representation from all continents.
+130+ members contribute to technical committees and market-led task forces.

 More details at www.globalplatform.org